-For my guerilla outdoor marijuana plants I mix a watering-in formula containing a pH Perfect base fertilizer, Roots Excelurator, B-52, Voodoo Juice, compost tea, and Bud Candy.
+For my guerilla outdoor marijuana plants I mix a watering-in formula containing a pH Perfect base fertilizer, Roots Excelurator, B-52, Voodoo Juice, Rhino Skin, and Bud Candy.

-Follow the dosing instructions for each product, but cut the dose by 30-65% of the recommended full-strength dose if you’re growing in rich soil.
+Follow the dosing instructions for each product, but cut the dose by 25-50% of recommended full-strength dose if you’re growing in rich soil.

 The most obvious fertilizer change comes when your marijuana plants start pre-flowering and early flowering.

-The traditional approach for that transition into bloom phase in indoor marijuana grow rooms and in outdoor marijuana growing is to change base nutrients from grow to bloom, and load up on P and K.
+The traditional approach for that transition into bloom phase is to change base nutrients from grow to bloom, and load up on P and K.

-My start-of-bloom-phase approach includes a watering with a 50% strength dose of organic bloom base, Bud Ignitor, Big Bud, Voodoo Juice, B-52, molasses, Rhino Skin, and Roots Excelurator.
+My start-of-bloom-phase approach includes watering with a 60% strength dose of organic bloom base, Bud Ignitor, Big Bud, Voodoo Juice, B-52, molasses, Rhino Skin, and Roots Excelurator.

 If you’re growing in poor soil, use a full-strength dose.